Glagan/42-gomoku/README.md

 ## Usage

-You can start and play with a simple ``cargo run --release``.
+You can start and play with a simple ``cargo run --release``, and change the options in the options menu.

-There is two features that you can enable:
+There is a single feature that you can *enable*:

-* ``--features cli_ava`` which will play a single game in AvA mode and display the output in the terminal only.
+* ``--features cli_ava`` which will play a single game in AvA mode with all default options and display the output in the terminal only.
-* ``--features negamax`` which will use the [Negamax](https://en.wikipedia.org/wiki/Negamax) algorithm instead of the Minimax.

 ## Resources